 Amira’s LinkedIn page

-Berivan is completing her PhD at the University of Leicester in the United Kingdom.
-Berivan is a planetary scientist interested in the search for life (or its remains) on Mars, in particular for the upcoming European mission to Mars, ExoMars.
-This video gives a wonderful introduction to Berivan.
-This is another more recent video of Berivan introducing her PhD project.
+Berivan completed her PhD at the University of Leicester in the United Kingdom.
+Berivan is an astrobiologist, interested in the search for life (or its remains) on Mars, with a focus on the analytical techniques used in these efforts.

-In 2019 Berivan undertook a three-month Science Policy Fellowship with the UK Government’s Parliamentary Office for Science and Technology (POST), based in Westminster.
-There she lead the research and writing a POSTnote which was published online and distributed to ministerial and shadow ministerial teams as well as relevant Government departments, on the topic of “Remote sensing and machine learning for environmental monitoring and will include elements of Application of remote sensing to water resource management.”
+In 2019, Berivan undertook a Science Policy Fellowship with the UK Parliament’s Parliamentary Office for Science and Technology (POST), based in Westminster.
+There she led the research and writing of a POSTnote, on the topic of “Remote sensing and machine learning”

 What has your Fellowship enabled you to do, explore, or gain that you wouldn’t have otherwise?